spanner/radiant-taggable-extension/README.md

 	  </ul>
 	</r:if_tags>

-### To display a tag cloud:
+### To create a destination page for tag links:

-Create a page at (say) /tags.
+Create a page at (say) /archive/tags.
 Give it the TagPage type and this body:

 	<h1>Tag: <r:tag:name /></h1>
 	<p><r:tag:description /></p>